ntzi/phoneBook/README.md

 ## TODO
   - Authentication

     Basic JWT is used for authentication.
-Should be improved using to oAuth2 or something equevalent.
+Should be improved using OAuth2 or something equevalent.

   - Update Endpoint